microsoft/simple-filter-mixer/README.md

 ---------------

 * 1.1: A ton of fixes.
-* 1.0: The first public release of Simple Filter Mixer
+* 1.0: The first public release of Simple Filter Mixer.